 (a) Wanting to be teachers of the Law.
 The goal of the gospel is love (1 Tim.
 1:5), but some prefer law.
 They prefer rules to relationship.
 They’d rather have principles for living than get to know the Author of Life.

 (b) They do not understand that we are not under law but grace (Rom.
 6:14).
 They do not understand that the Christian’s proper relationship to the law is that of a widow to her deceased husband (Rom.
 7:3).
 They do not understand that law-teaching has no place in the new covenant.

 (c) Make confident assertions.
 The ministry written in letters of stone gives rise to confident assertions but this confidence comes from the flesh rather than from God (1 John 3:21).
 The fruit of this message is either self-righteousness (“I kept the rules”) or condemnation (“I didn’t”).

 But we know that the Law is good, if one uses it lawfully,

-(a) The law is good.
-The law’s purpose is to reveal our captivity to sin and our need for a Savior.
+(b) The law is good when used properly and its proper purpose is to reveal our captivity to sin and our need for a Savior.

 Further reading: “What is the purpose of the law?”